YouSame2/dotfiles-manager/README.md

 - add to your .global_rc/.global_aliases file: `alias ls='eza --color=always --icons=always'`
 - run `dotfiles yeet` in terminal to ✈ YEET your dotfiles repo to remote (basically git push)
 - goto coffee shop (required ;P) and whip out your ***shiny*** mac
   - run `dotfiles yank` in mac terminal to *"GET OVAH-HERE"* your dotfiles (basically git pull).
-Then `dotfiles bootstrap` to add any new packages/fonts/plugins and link any new symlinks you may have added to your dotfiles!
+Then `dotfiles sync` to add any new packages/fonts/plugins and link any new symlinks you may have added to your dotfiles!
 > [!NOTE]
-> You can also just run `dotfiles link` to skip bootstrapping and just link symlinks.
-The decision to keep them separate commands instead of pulling on bootstrap is in case the user (🖐🏽 that's you) had some changes they didn't want to overwrite just yet.
+> You can also just run `dotfiles link` to skip syncing and just link symlinks.
+The decision to keep them separate commands instead of pulling on sync is in case the user (🖐🏽 that's you) had some changes they didn't want to overwrite just yet.

 # 🌟 Highlights
 Ok, i'll admit, this part sounds way to formal and *may* have been gpt-ed...